HannanJaved/GNNs-FAME/README.md

 - **FAME (Fairness-Aware Message Passing)**: This layer adjusts the messages during the aggregation phase based on the disparities in sensitive attributes of connected nodes.
 - **A-FAME (Attention Fairness-Aware Message Passing)**: This layer extends FAME by incorporating an attention mechanism to weigh the importance of node connections dynamically.

+Note: enhanced_fame is a WIP extension of this repository.

 These layers aim to ensure more equitable outcomes by mitigating bias propagation within GNNs.

 ## Repository Structure